ChristianHardin/Group1_ITSC-3155/README.md

 The target audience for our application is anyone interested in monitoring and improving their physical health, including but not limited to Fitness enthusiasts, Beginners, and those seeking to loose weight.

 ## Requirements:
+Ability to create an account, log in and out of it.
+It must be able to save your data.

+Ability to receive records about health related fields and save them.
+Also must be able to calculate statistics based on input data

+Ability to generate workout routines based on data and requests.

 ## Software Architecture: